SharonGur27/AICodingClash/Final_Showdown.md

      - Performance considerations

 3. **bonus-feature.md**
-   - Suggest one bonus feature for the Checkers game and outline its requirements:
+   - Select one bonus feature for the Checkers game and outline its requirements:
      - Score tracking OR simple UI feedback

 💡 **Note**: These prompts are basic suggestions.
 Feel free to modify or expand them to suit your preferred style or add extra details.